splunk/public-o11y-docs/synthetics/browser-test/set-up-browser-test.rst

 To create an exclusion rule:

 #.
-On the browser test's configuration page, select the :guilabel:`Advanced toggle`.
+On the browser test's configuration page, select the :guilabel:`Advanced` toggle.
 #.
 Scroll down to the :guilabel:`Custom content` section.
 #.
 Select :guilabel:`Add excluded file`.
 #.
 Select a value in :guilabel:`File type`: